midnightzkkornz/buddycafe/README.md

 # Buddy Cafe

 * A BuddyCafe project.
-* finding locations by using API MAP.
+* finding locations by using Map API.

 # Getting Started